DONGGUANLIANG/-main-module-of-DIST/README.md

 ## Data
 We use a private DCE-MRI dataset and the public TCIA I-SPY2 dataset to validate the proposed DIST model.
 Due to privacy concerns, only a portion of the private dataset is shown as example data to illustrate its characteristics.
-If you require access to the full dataset, please contact the corresponding author via email.TCIA I-SPY2 dataset can be obtained from the [website](https://www.cancerimagingarchive.net/collection/ispy2/).
+If you require access to the full dataset, please contact the corresponding author via email.
+TCIA I-SPY2 dataset can be obtained from the [website](https://www.cancerimagingarchive.net/collection/ispy2/).

 ## Main modules